How Did The Medici Family Influence The Renaissance?

 Patronage from the Medici played a pivotal role in shaping the Italian Renaissance, a period characterized by groundbreaking ideas in art and science.
 Their wealth allowed them to commission masterpieces from artists such as Botticelli, Donatello, and Brunelleschi.

-Many artists were trained, housed, and protected by the dynasty, giving them freedom to create.
+Many artists were trained, housed, and protected by the dynasty, giving them the freedom to create.
 The House of Medici also funded critical architectural works, including the Medici Chapel and the dome of Florence Cathedral.

 The Medici Family Tree’s Legacy in Italian History and Nobility